Strikingly beautiful, desert rose catches passerby’s attention every time they pass by.

 Due to the perceived value of this variety, Thai adenium growers also develop their own specie called the Thai Socotranum, or Thai Soco for short (a hybrid between Arabicum x Golden Crown).

 This specie has large caudex, no hairs on the leaves that could attract fungi & insects, and grows at a manageable size for smaller gardens and bonsai growers.

 For grafting, Thai Soco is a bit of a challenge because it has lots of latex inside the branches.
 This makes the graft union hard to stick on together and chances of survival are thus lower.
 However, Thai Soco is overall a great cultivar.

 Adenium Arizona itself is not a scientific classification.
 It's rather a cross between A. Obesum and A. Swazicum done by Dr. Mark Dimmitt.
 He named this after his hometown Arizona.
 Within this category, there is the amazing Crimson Star, one of the first truly red adenium ever created.

 The End of Our Adenium Tour

+At least, we hope that the information has given you some foundational knowledge about this attractive plant.
 If you think there are some mistakes we may have in the post, be sure to let us know.
 We're happy and open to your feedback.
 Thanks for reading & have an awesome time with your Adenium!